AppsComTr/Spaceship/README.md

 All other services are defined on the gRPC server instance.
 They could be found in `api_account.go` and `api_leaderboard.go` files under the server package.

 To accept socket connections, `NewSocketAcceptor` method is used on the router.
 When a client wants to open a new socket connection, this method is called and it returns an http handler.
-This handler first checks if given token is valid, if it is valid, tries to upgrade the http connection to web socket connection and creates and `Session`.
+This handler first checks if given token is valid, if it is valid, tries to upgrade the http connection to web socket connection and creates `Session`.
-Sessions unique for every user.
+Sessions are unique for every user.
 It holds users active connection, informations, connection states etc...
 It handles incoming and outgoing messages over the socket connection first with `Consume` and `processOutgoing` methods.

 Incoming messages over the socket connection are passed to **pipeline** module.
-This module is responsible of redirecting message to correct place and returning their responses - if exists - to clients.
+This module is responsible for redirecting message to correct place and returning their responses - if exists - to clients.
 Game data is broadcast over this module.
 For example, when a client sends a match find message, it redirects this message to **matchmaker** module.

 **PubSub** module is used to send messages to socket clients.
 To support horizontal scaling for the projects which use socket connections, a message brokers should be used.
-Because, when a client trigger something on any node of server that broadcast messages to other users, other nodes also should be notified.
+Because, when a client triggers something on any node of server that broadcasts messages to other users, other nodes also should be notified.
 Some of the users may connected to different nodes with redirecting of load balancers.
 This module basically subscribe to a queue on the message broker.
 When a message comes from that queue it checks the user ids which are in the message from session holder to detect sessions that connected to current node.
 If session exist on this node, data of the message is sent to this client over web socket.
 Also, this module has a method named `Send`.
-This method publish message to all queues.
+This method publishes message to all queues.
 So, subscribers can be notified about the messages.
-If a message is wanted to send to the clients, this module's `Send` method should be used.
+If a message is needed to be sent to the clients, this module's `Send` method should be used.
-If connections string was defined for **Rabbit MQ** server, it is used.
+If connection string was defined for **Rabbit MQ** server, distributed system is supported.
 Otherwise, it just redirects messages to sessions directly.